Botang-l/AIoT_code/README.md

     $ python3 main.py
     ```
 - Look at [Developer Guide](docs/DEVELOPER.md) for more details about how to start developing this repository.
-- Refer to [contributing guidelines](CONTRIBUTING.md) for the conventions and rules that contributors should follow.
+- Refer to [Contributing Guidelines](CONTRIBUTING.md) for the conventions and rules that contributors should follow.

 ## Project structure